erin-yl/portfolio/README.md

 ## Overview
 This is a portfolio website showcasing my UX design and engineering skills, built with HTML, CSS, and JavaScript.

+## Current Status
+This portfolio is a work in progress.
+Check back for regular updates as I add new projects and refine the design: https://erin-yl.github.io/portfolio-wip/

 ## About Me
 I specialize in designing **self-service support platforms** and **in-app help tools** for enterprise products.
 My work focuses on:
 - Creating intuitive user experiences